 Bringing Awareness to Mesothelioma Cancer

-Mesothelioma cancer accounts for around 3,100 cancer diagnoses in the United States each year.
-In comparison, there are around 221,000 lung cancer diagnoses each year in the United States.*
+Mesothelioma cancer accounts for around 3,000 diagnoses in the United States each year.
+In comparison, there are around 220,000 lung cancer diagnoses each year in the United States.

-As a result, mesothelioma research is limited.
-Researchers continue to focus their efforts on:
+Due to its rarity, mesothelioma research is limited.
+However, researchers continue to focus their efforts on:

 - Finding a mesothelioma cure